jordanthomas/design-system/CONTRIBUTING.md

 You shouldn't have to run these commands unless doing a substantial overhaul to the documentation or changing Loki configuration.

-1. Start storybook server or build storybook docs
+1. Start Storybook server or build Storybook docs
     - Start development watch process: `yarn dev`
     - or start server: `yarn storybook:watch`
     - or build static site: `yarn storybook:build`
-1. Generate images from the current state:
+1. Generate `reference` images from the current Storybook state:
-    - If using the Storybook server (or `yarn dev`): `yarn loki:build`
+    - If using the Storybook server (or `yarn dev`): `yarn loki:build-reference`
-    - If using a built storybook static site: `yarn loki:build-static`
+    - If using a built storybook static site: `yarn loki:build-reference-static`